wp-plugins/nelio-ab-testing/readme.txt

 == Frequently Asked Questions ==

-= Why do I need an A/B testing native WordPress solution? =
+= Why should I use an A/B Testing Solution specifically designed for WordPress? =

-* **Easier learning curve.** No need to learn yet another tool.
-Everything (from the creation of tests to the visualization of the results) is done from the WordPress dashboard using the same interface you’re already familiar with.
+* **Smooth learning curve.** There is no need to learn yet another tool.
+Everything (from the creation of tests to the visualization of the results) is done from the WordPress dashboard you are familiar with, resulting in a well-known, perfectly integrated user interface.
-* **Automatic improvement of the WP site.** A native WordPress solution is able to automatically evolve your WordPress site.
-For instance, it can update the site to reflect the winner alternative as soon as the results are statistically significant.
-Instead, with a generic tool, once you have the winner, you´ll need to back to WordPress and manually modify the posts to implement the changes yourself.
+* **Evolve your WordPress site easily.** A native WordPress solution automates and simplifies the evolution of your site.
+Consider, for example, applying the winner alternative in your site as soon as the results are statistically significant.
+With a native solution, this is as easy as clicking one single button.
+With a generic tool, on the other hand, you would have to manually modify the page so that it integrates the changes you created in the (winning) alternative.
-* **Fine-grained testing.** The "testing unit" in a generic tool is the web page since this the HTML of the page is the only thing those tools have access to.
-Instead a native WordPress solution can access all your WordPress components, including the menu, your widget configuration, theme,… so you can choose to test a combination of these components (e.g. testing two different menus across the site) instead a specific page.
+* **Fine-grained testing.** The "testing unit" in a generic tool is the web page, since the HTML of the page is the only thing those tools have access to.
-* **More control.** What about showing the tests only to (un)registered users?
-Or users with a certain role?
-This kind of control on the testing process can only be done when the AB Testing tool has access to the internals of your WordPress installation.
+A native WordPress solution, however, permits you to test any WordPress specific component, such as posts, pages, CSS, themes, child themes, and many more coming!

 = More questions?
-Take a look at our site!=
+Take a look at our site! =

 We keep an [up-to-date FAQs page in our site](http://wp-abtesting.com/faqs/).

 == Screenshots ==

-1. **Relevant info with a quick glance**.
-When you have an experiment running, you can see how it is performing in the Results of the Experiment page.
+1. **Relevant info with a quick glance.** When you have an experiment running, you can see how it is performing in the Results of the Experiment page.
-2. **Data made easy**.
-Additional graphics help you understand what is going on.
+2. **Data made easy.** Additional graphics help you understand what is going on.
-3. **Experiment Management**.
-Manage your experiments without leaving
+3. **Experiment Management.** Manage your experiments without leaving
 WordPress: creation, deletion, and monitoring!
-4. **Experiment Creation**.
-Creating new experiments has never been so easy!
+4. **Experiment Creation.** Creating new experiments has never been so easy!
 Just set a name, a description, and the page you want to test!
-5. **Alternatives are Regular Pages**.
-For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
+5. **Alternatives are Regular Pages.** For each page to test, you can create alternatives quickly and easily, from scratch or from already-existing pages!
-6. **Multisite support**.
-You can use our service in multiple sites.
+6. **Account details.** View your account information and access your directly from the plugin.
+7. **Use our plugin in more than one site.** You can use our plugin and service on more than one site.
+Very useful for staging and production environments!
+8. **Different types of experiments.** Our product let's you test different aspects of your WordPress site; just select what you want to test and create the experiment!
+9. **Heatmaps.** Our service let's you analyse the hottest areas of any page on your site so that you can understand your customers better.

 == Changelog ==

+= 2.0 =
+* **New Feature!** Heatmaps and Clickmaps of your customers
+* **New Feature!** A/B Test CSS modifications
+* Improved Settings page (account and registered sites management)
+* Translated to Spanish
+* Some minor tweaks

 = 1.5.9 =
 * Bug fix: when creating theme experiments, the widgets of each theme are